 First-Year Pathway (FYP) is an academic support program designed for conditionally admitted students.
-Conditionally admitted students are those who have not met one of the minimum admission criteria, either high school GPA or test scores (ACT or SAT).
+Conditionally admitted students are those who have not met one of the minimum admission criteria, either high school GPA or standardized test scores (ACT or SAT).

 We believe that through specialized advising, participation in a summer component, and structured resources throughout the fall and spring terms- FYP students have a successful transition to college.
 The core of the program is to assist students in building a solid foundation, achieving meaningful academic goals, and graduating with a bachelor’s degree.

 All FYP students must complete a required summer program as a condition for admission to WVU- Morgantown.

 Benefits of FYP